billgraziano/ScriptSqlConfig/README.md

 ------------
 This requires a SQL Server installation from SQL Server 2008, 2008 R2, 2012, or 2014.

-You can control which version of SMO is loaded by updating the app.config file.
+You can control which version of SMO is loaded by updating the `ScriptSqlConfig.exe.config` file.

 By default it loads the SQL Server 2012 version of SMO.
-To change this, uncomment the `<runtime>` section of the app.config file.
+To change this, uncomment the `<runtime>` section of the `ScriptSqlConfig.exe.config` file.
 You'll see a number of entries that look like this:

       <dependentAssembly>
         <assemblyIdentity name="Microsoft.SqlServer.Smo"